What is Enlarged Prostate or Benign Prostatic Hypertrophy?

 - Digital Rectal Examination (DRE): This examination is usually the first test done.
 The doctor inserts a gloved finger into the rectum and feels the part of the prostate next to the rectum.
 This examination gives the doctor a general idea of the size and condition of the gland.

 - Prostate-Specific Antigen (PSA) Blood Test: To rule out cancer as a cause of urinary symptoms, your doctor may recommend a PSA blood test.
 PSA, a protein produced by prostate cells, is frequently present at elevated levels in the blood of men who have prostate cancer.
-The U.S. Food and Drug Administration (FDA) has approved a PSA test for use in conjunction with a digital rectal examination to help detect prostate cancer in men who are age 50 or older and for monitoring men with prostate cancer after treatment.
-However, much remains unknown about the interpretation of PSA levels, the test's ability to discriminate cancer from benign prostate conditions, and the best course of action following a finding of elevated PSA.
+The National Comprehensive Cancer Network recommends that PSA be used as a screening test for prostate cancer in men between ages 45 and 75, depending on their risk factors.

 - Rectal Ultrasound and Prostate Biopsy: If there is a suspicion of prostate cancer, your doctor may recommend a test with rectal ultrasound.
 In this procedure, a probe inserted in the rectum directs sound waves at the prostate.
 The echo patterns of the sound waves form an image of the prostate gland on a display screen.
 To determine whether an abnormal-looking area is indeed a tumor, the doctor can use the probe and the ultrasound images to guide a biopsy needle to the suspected tumor.
 The needle collects a few pieces of prostate tissue for examination with a microscope.